Arts

 Housing Vulnerabilities

-Housing Vulnerabilities Unsafe or unstable housing continues to threaten the health, well-being, and economic security of Houston-area residents.
+Housing Vulnerabilities in Houston Unsafe or unstable housing continues to threaten the health, well-being, and economic security of Houston-area residents.
 Many low-income households lack the necessary resources to afford soaring rents and bounce back from disasters, leaving them more vulnerable to unsafe housing conditions, eviction or even homelessness.
-Why housing vulnerabilities matter to Houston Hundreds of thousands …
+Why housing vulnerabilities matter to Houston Hundreds …

 Housing Affordability & Ownership